What is the narcissist’s isolation?

 Often throughout the devaluation stage.
-When our thoughts, feelings, opinions, weight, shape, Job, relationships can be severe as everything about who we are and what we do is rejected, ignored, criticised and judged, by the narcissist, again.
+When our thoughts, feelings, opinions, weight, shape, Job, and relationships it can be severe as, everything about who we are and what we do is rejected, ignored, criticised and judged by the narcissist again.
 Hence, we doubt who you are and question if we are enough, to the extent we become grateful to have the narcissist, and as a narcissist will program our subconscious to believe, we genuinely think, “who would have us?”

 Financial abuse is one of the most powerful ways to keep control over others and to keep us trapped in a toxic relationship.
 Mostly it happens in a romantic relationship; however, narcissistic parents, children and bosses can use financial abuse against you.
 98% of abusive relationships have financial abuse, especially when children are involved.

 Friends, family and support.

 With their pity plays, guilt trips, triangulation and financial abuse, even down to the relationship’s idealisation stage, a narcissist will slowly try to cut us off from our friends, family and support.

 Narcissists can make it increasingly difficult for us to work or study; they might sabotage child care, our finances to study, and our arrangements to get to work.
 They may even claim they need you at home more and find ways to guilt-trip you. ”If you cared about me.” down to keeping us up or waking us in the night, so we become too exhausted to work.
 Through their invalidation of us, so we doubt if we are even capable of studying.

 Narcissists use manipulative threats over money, so if we let them know, we are leaving.
 You may hear. “ You’ll not be able to afford to take care of the children, so I’ll have to take custody.”
 So we fear leaving and doubt our abilities to take care of ourselves and our children.